The Space Law Review: Luxembourg

 The distinctive characteristic of the national space legal framework derives from the Space Resources Law.
 Luxembourg also implemented the Law of 27 June 2018 on the control of the export, transfer, transit and import of strictly civilian goods, defence-related products and dual-use items (the Export Control Law).

-Following the launch of the space resources initiative in 2016, the Luxembourg legislator adopted the Space Resources Law in 2017, introducing a new element by stating that space resources5 are capable of being appropriated.
-The new law follows the model established in 2015 by the US Space Act.6 The enactment of the Space Resources Law was a significant event and brought Luxembourg to the attention of the global space community.
+Following the launch of the space resources initiative in 2016, the Luxembourg legislator adopted the Space Resources Law in 2017, introducing a new element by stating that space resources6 are capable of being appropriated.
+The new law follows the model established in 2015 by the US Space Act.7 The enactment of the Space Resources Law was a significant event and brought Luxembourg to the attention of the global space community.

 The Space Resources Law reopened a debate regarding the link between two important principles of the Outer Space Treaty: the freedom to use outer space and the non-appropriation of outer space.
 The Space Resources Law considers the possibility of owning space resources as one of the applications of the freedom to use outer space guaranteed by the Outer Space Treaty.

-As Luxembourg (like the majority of spacefaring nations) has neither signed nor ratified the Moon Agreement, it is not subject to its restrictive provisions, which intend to make the appropriation of the resources on the surface or the subsurface of the Moon (and per extension, on any celestial bodies within the solar system) dependent on prior establishment of an international legal framework for that purpose.
-Despite compliance with international standards, the effectiveness of the Space Resources Law and its recognition by some third countries8 is under debate.
+As Luxembourg (like the majority of spacefaring nations) has neither signed nor ratified the Moon Agreement, it is not subject to its restrictive provisions, which intend to make the appropriation of the resources on the surface or the subsurface of the Moon (and per extension, on any celestial bodies within the solar system) dependent on the prior establishment of an international legal framework for that purpose.
+Despite compliance with international standards, the effectiveness of the Space Resources Law and its recognition by some third countries9 are under debate.
 Some scholars consider that the resources to be extracted in outer space are global commons under the jurisdiction of the international community and that the regulatory framework should not be left to the unilateral legislation of different states.
 The position of the Luxembourg legislator is to consider, however, that as long as the national legislation complies with the existing international legal framework, the question of the appropriation of outer space resources may be left to the discretion of national legislatures.

 The authorisation must be issued in individual, global or general form.
 The individual authorisation is issued to an individual operator and authorises an operation involving a specified quantity of goods and taking place in one or more stages.
 The global authorisation may be used by an operator that complies with the conditions indicated in the authorisation to carry out operations for goods covered by the Export Control Law either: (1) to recipients located in one or more Member States of the European Union, in a transfer of defence-related products; or (2) from or to third countries or to identified persons, as indicated in the global authorisation.
-It will cover, for its period of validity, the export, transfer, import or transit of the identified goods.
-The general authorisation may be used by all operators that are established or resident in Luxembourg and that comply with the conditions indicated in the authorisation to carry out transactions for goods covered by the Export Control Law to or from states outside the European Union or identified persons, as indicated in the general authorisation.
+For its period of validity, it will cover the export, transfer, import or transit of the identified goods.
+The general authorisation may be used by all operators that are established or resident in Luxembourg, and that comply with the conditions indicated in the authorisation to carry out transactions for goods covered by the Export Control Law to or from states outside the European Union or identified persons, as indicated in the general authorisation.

 Legal entities and natural persons covered by the provisions of the Export Control Law may be sanctioned by the Minister responsible for foreign trade in the event that they: